hamza-mazhar/simple_layout/README.md

 # Getting Started with Turf React App

 This project used Antd and Material UI for themeing.
-Application include the simple static layout8
+Application include the simple static layout

 ## Available Scripts